 A shape path has its own separate layer and gets assigned a fill color and a stroke color to create a vector shape, while a work path exists separately from any layer and acts as a virtual “stencil” for other operations such as creating selections, curved text, and most importantly for us, brush strokes.

 Adding a Stroke to a Shape Path

-To create a custom shape path, switch to the Pen tool using the toolbox or the keyboard shortcut P.
+To create a custom shape path (a pen tool stroke) in Photoshop, switch to the Pen tool using the toolbox or the keyboard shortcut P.

 In the Options bar above the main document window, open the path type dropdown menu (shown below) and select the Shape option.

 Immediately next to the path types dropdown are the swatches for controlling the fill color and stroke color of your shape path.

 Simply click each swatch to open a menu offering a range of preset color choices, including your most recently used colors.
 To use the traditional color picker dialog, simply click the color picker icon in the swatches menu (shown below).